Contraconus adversarius

-Conus adversarius is an extinct species of venomous sea snail in the genus Conus.
+Contraconus adversarius is an extinct species of venomous sea snail in the genus Contraconus.
 It lived from the Early Pliocene until the Early Pleistocene.
-It is the only species in the genus that is entirely sinistral (left handed).
+The genus that is entirely sinistral (left handed).

 Initially described by T. A. Conrad in 1840 in Duplin County, North Carolina.
 The species is present in formations from south Florida to Virginia.
 It occupied a multitude of different marine ecosystems, which include reefs and deep sea environments.

 Name

 The species name “adversarius” is a Latin word that means “against” or “opposed to”.
 This name is likely in reference to the sinistral nature of the species, which sets it apart from other species in the genus.

-A Conus adversarius alongside two other fossil cones; highlighting the sinistral nature of the shell, in which the name is in reference to.
+A Contraconus adversarius alongside two other fossil cones; highlighting the sinistral nature of the shell, in which the name is in reference to.

 Discovery

-The first specimen of Conus adversarius was collected by Professor Mitchell of Chapel Hill, North Carolina.
+The first specimen of Contraconus adversarius was collected by Professor Mitchell of Chapel Hill, North Carolina.
 It was found in (what is termed by Conrad) as the “Medial tertiary” of Duplin County.
 Some time afterwards, it (and some other fossils) came into the possession of an individual by the name of Daniel B. Smith.
 Daniel was a friend of T. A. Conrad who was the first to recognize the importance of the fossils.

 The species was first described in 1840, on page 388 of the American Journal of Science and Art, vol 39.
 Conrad had written to the editors of the journal that he had acquired some fossil shells of species that he believed to be new, and had given the descriptions of each to be published.

 Description

-Conus adversarius can be almost immediately distinguished from all other Conidae species due to the sinistral nature of its shell.
-It is also the largest fossil cone in the south-eastern United States: specimens from Florida are known to 27 cm.
+Contraconus adversarius can be almost immediately distinguished from most my all other Conidae species due to the sinistral nature of its shell.
+It is also the largest fossil conid in the southeastern United States: specimens from Florida are known to 27 cm.